-Whether you’ve eaten way too many burgers or just caught a stomach bug, you’re bound to get bloated from time to time.
+Whether you’ve eaten many burgers or caught a stomach bug, you’re bound to get bloated from time to time.
 It’s completely normal.
 And if you’re a girl, you’re most likely to get more cautious about your body than ever before.
 Under such circumstances, you might be thinking, does green tea help with bloating?

-This is why the medical uses of green tea date back thousands of years and serve as an important part of ancient Chinese medicine.
-However, millions of people all around the world.
+The “green” actually refers to the leaves. that are not fermented purposely, to keep as many antioxidants as possible.
+This is why the medical uses of green tea date back thousands of years.
+Serve as an important part of ancient Chinese medicine.
+However, millions of people all around the world use this green tea.

 Before we jump straight to bloating and green tea, let’s look at some of the different types of green tea.
-Almost every type of green tea is grown in Japan and is available in different forms.
+Almost every type of green tea grown in Japan and is available in different forms.

 Most common type of green tea and is drunk most frequently.